lcsdavid/ctf/README.md

 # ctf

-Here is my repository where I post challenges I achivied and their writeups.
+Here is my repository where I post challenges I achieved and their writeups.
 Lately I'm not that active but one day I will extend this repository.